ashtuchkin/vive-diy-position-sensor/notes.md

  * [ ] Add unit testing
  * [ ] Add polling mode for outputs
  * [ ] DataFrame: Check CRC32.
+ * [ ] Avoid using double (-Wdouble-promotion).
+This will require killing all printf-s.
  * [ ] Split PersistentSettings to Settings and Persistent<>
  * [ ] Get rid of Teensy's Print.
 Use vsnprintf instead. debug_print, print_def, parse_def, DataChunkPrint
  * [ ] (Maybe) Introduce EASTL library and all its niceties like fixed_vector.
 Tried it and it looks problematic (platform not supported + threading issues).